LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

 template: ComponentPage
 title: Tabs
 intro: Tabs are used as contextual navigation when the user has landed on a page which hasn't any submenues in the main navigation.
-We have two main versions of tabs; page-level navigation and in-page navigation.
+We have two main variations of tabs; page-level navigation and in-page navigation.
 description: Tabs are used as contextual navigation when the user has landed on a page which hasn't any submenues in the main navigation.